Moderate deviations for stabilizing functionals in geometric probability: Applications

-In \cite{BESY} we were only able to treat the spatial birth and growth models under an unnatural positive lower bound for initial particle sizes, which excluded for instance the crucial Johnson-Mehl set-up.
-Here this condition is no more required.
+Compared to the results in \cite{BESY}, there are three general novelties: first, we provide more explicit bounds in Theorem~\ref{probabilities}.
+Second, we consider a much more general class of geometric functionals.
+Third, we consider a broader class of intensities $ \ka $: in particular, they need not have bounded support (in contrast to Theorem~\ref{NN} where bounded support is required because the density has to be bounded away from zero).
+Thus, in the basic RSA model, our present results add to existing central limit theorems \cite{BY1, BY2, DR, PY2}, weak laws of large numbers \cite{CFJP, PY2, PY4} and large deviations \cite{BESY, SY} for random packing functionals.

-Our present results add to the existing central limit theorems \cite{CQ,PY2,BY2} as well as to the large deviation principle \cite{SY}.
+Regarding the spatial birth--growth model, note that the paper \cite{BESY} only succeeds to treat this model under an unnatural positive lower bound for initial particle sizes, which excludes for instance the crucial Johnson-Mehl set-up.
+Here this condition is no longer required.
+Our present results add to existing central limit theorems \cite{BY2,CQ,Pe2007CLT,PY2} as well as to the large deviation principle \cite{SY}.